Vitals

 - Time: 4 days.

 - When To Go: Early to late fall.
-Spring windows are rare.
+Spring windows are rare but possible.

 - Other Beta: None.